Tutorial for Multi-Object Pick and Place from Isaac Cloud Service#

 Run the following launch files within the container to spin up

-Complete the required sections in the pick and place tutorial or the pick and place tutorial for Isaac Sim first as described in Overview.
+Complete the required sections in the pick and place tutorial or the pick and place tutorial for Isaac Sim first, as described in the overview section above.

-Run the following command to verify that Isaac for Manipulation is working correctly:
+Run the following command to verify that the Isaac ROS Manipulation is working correctly:

 Note

-colcon test --packages-select isaac_manipulator_bringupto run the tests.
+colcon test --packages-select isaac_ros_manipulation_bringupto run the tests.
 However,pytesthas a better output and makes it easier to view status and progress of the tests.
-If these tests fail, please look at Isaac for Manipulation Testing Guide for more information.
+If these tests fail, refer to Isaac ROS Manipulation Testing Guide for more information.
 It is recommended to run the tests manually usinglaunch_testand then manually inspecting the results.Launch pick and place servers:

 Open a new terminal inside the container and run: